-The plump Spanish Queen is known for its pimento complement and large size.
-Like the Spanish Manzanilla, the Queen is a common olive that hails from the same region of Sevilla.
+This plump, green olive is known for its large size and pimento filling.
+Like the Spanish Manzanilla, the Queen is a common olive that hails from the region of Sevilla.

 DELALLO VARIETIES Stuffed Queen Olives, Blue Cheese Stuffed Olives, Hot Pitted Olive Salad.

 Hues ranging from light straw green to green.

 A large olive—typically bigger than the Spanish Manzanilla.

 Commonly stuffed with pimento pepper and skewered in martinis.

 Cured in the Spanish style, where olives are first dipped in a quick bath of caustic soda, or lye, for de-bittering.
 Olives are thoroughly rinsed, then fermented in natural sea salt brine for 3-4 months.

 TASTE & TEXTURE A classic martini olive, this crisp green gem owns a semi-firm, meaty texture with a burst of briny, bitter flavor and smoky notes of nutty almond.
 The pimento filling adds an irresistible piquant sweetness.